ffgtso/gluon-v2015.1/docs/index.rst

 Gluon is a modular framework for creating OpenWrt-based firmwares for wireless mesh nodes.
 Several Freifunk communities in Germany use Gluon as the foundation of their Freifunk firmwares.

+This version is patched by Freifunk Gütersloh ...

 User Documentation
 ------------------